 Shing Mun River has long been a popular venue for the local residents to pursue leisure and recreation activities.
 Being important public space for the town, the project was subject to stringent procedures including local council meetings, number of workshops with the steering committee group to refine the narrative.
 The historical research undertook by the studio also included the field trips and photographic mapping to ascertain location of the flight path for the first powered flight which took place above the Shing Mun River in 1911, the information was instrumental to the location and design development of the installation.

-Scope: Concept Design to Construction, Research and Curation of the heritage trail
+Scope: Architecture and Landscape design, Research and Curation of the heritage trail

 Project Team: Yutaka Yano, Sarah Lee, Viola Sze Wing Poon, Dorothy Kan Kin Leung

 Award: Highly Commended Award (NEC) 2018, Project of the Year category